 Mortgage rate methodology

 The mortgage reports receive rates based on selected criteria from multiple credit partners daily.
-We’ll find an average interest rate and APR for each type of loan shown in our chart.
+We’ll find an average interest rate and an APR for each type of loan shown on our chart.
 Since we average a range of prices, this will give you a better idea of what you might find in the market.
 In addition, we determine average interest rates for the same types of credit.
 Example: FHA fixed with FHA fixed.
 The end result is a good snapshot of the daily rates and how they change over time.